Who We are

 The Seychelles Revenue Commission (SRC), 2009 was established on 1 January 2010, following the enactment of the Seychelles Revenue Commission Act 2009 (SRC Act).
 SRC is responsible for the administration of revenue laws in the Seychelles, under the Act, and is mandated to operate as an independent authority with the responsibility of conducting its affairs in a transparent and efficient manner, under the purview of the Ministry of Finance, National Planning and Trade, the body overseeing major fiscal policy issues affecting revenue collection.
 SRC is also functioning under the aegis of a Governing Board as per the SRC Act.

-To be the leading authority in innovation and ease of doing business whilst meeting the highest international standards.
+To be a modern, robust and innovative revenue administration for ease of doing business whilst meeting the highest international standards.